dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

     1. Loop:

-        1. If the boolean conversion of `iterator.moveNext()` does not return `true`, exit the loop.
+        1. If the Boolean conversion of `iterator.moveNext()` does not return `true`, exit the loop.

         1. If the `for-in` element declares a variable, create a new namespace and a fresh `variable` for it.
 Otherwise, use the existing `variable` it refers to.

-        1. Evaluate `iterator.current` and bind it to `variable`.
+        1. Bind `variable` to the result of evaluating `iterator.current`.

         1. Evaluate the body element using this procedure in the scope of `variable`.

-        1. If the `for-in` element declares a variable, discard the namespace created for it.

 1. Else, if `element` is an asynchronous `await for-in` element: